Field effect two-dimensional electron gases in modulation-doped InSb surface quantum wells

 In conclusion, we presented the growth, fabrication, and transport characteristics of high-quality, gate-tunable InSb 2DEGs in surface quantum wells grown on (001) SI-GaAs substrates.
-An $n$-InSb capping layer was used to realize reliable, low-resistance Ohmic contacts.
+An $n$-InSb layer within the quantum well was used to realize reliable, low-resistance Ohmic contacts.
 Magnetoresistance measurements confirmed that intentional dopants in InSb are compatible with high-quality and reproducible transport characteristics, without parasitic parallel conduction or unstable carrier densities.
-Preliminary evidence suggests intentional dopants in InAlSb might be responsible for the time drift of transport characteristics.
-This could be further tested in an InSb 2DEG heterostructure with a short-period InSb/InAlSb superlattice doping scheme, where only the thin InSb layer is doped.
+The observation of Rashba coefficients $\alpha_{so}$ among the highest values reported in the literature for InSb validates the approach of using surface quantum wells.
+Preliminary evidence suggests intentional dopants in Al$_x$In$_{1-x}$Sb might be responsible for the drift with time of transport characteristics.
+If correct, future modulation-doped InSb 2DEG heterostructure with time-wise stable transport characteristics could be achieved by using an InSb/Al$_{x}$In$_{1-x}$Sb short-period superlattice (SPSL) doping scheme,\cite{Manfra2014} where only the very thin (6$-$10 monolayers) InSb layers are doped.